Hosting an Italian wine night or dinner is a brilliant way to sample wines from a different region. Everyone brings a bottle to share.

 This red sparkling wine can come in various levels of dryness and sweetness: secco (bone dry/dry), amabile (off-dry/sweet), and dolce (very sweet).
 Sweet Lambrusco is commonly found in the United States and contains hints of strawberry flavors with a slight bitter finish.

 P.S.
 Speaking of sparkling red wine, next time you host a gathering, mix up a batch of this sparkling sangria (pictured above).

 Produced in east-central Italy, this dry wine is known for its soft tannins, blackberry notes, and syrupy mouthfeel.
 Although it's typically consumed young, when it's aged for more than two years, it's labeled as “Riserva.”
 While this wine can sometimes be paired with spicier sauces, try it with a meat-based sauce or robust hard cheese, such as Parmigiano Reggiano.

 Known for its fresh cherry flavor and crisp acidity, this light- to medium-bodied wine is an excellent go-to for charcuterie and considered a table wine in Verona.

 Vino Nobile de Montepulciano

 Aged for a minimum of 2 years, this rich red wine has a great depth of flavor and complexity but maintains its bright notes of red fruits.
 Open a bottle if you're having red meat, roasted poultry, or aged cheeses.

 This intense yet fruity red blend is made from 85% Sangiovese and 15% Cabernet Sauvignon and Ciliegiolo grapes.
-Produced along the hillside of Magliano in Toscana by a small family-run company, you won't find this wine at very many retailers in the Midwest.
-Look for it at Hy-Vee throughout the month of September.
+Mentore is produced along the hillside of Magliano in Toscana by a small family-run company.